The Bankrate promise

-If you’re an investor and want to broadly diversify your portfolio, you’ll need to own companies across the market.
-That’s why it’s useful to know that the market is divided into 11 sectors, composed of 24 industry groups and 69 industries.
-This system is called the Global Industry Classification Standard (GICS) and it shapes how ETFs and mutual funds are constructed.
+If you’re a stock market investor and want to broadly diversify your portfolio, you’ll need to own stock in companies across many different parts of the economy.
+The economy can be broken down into sectors, which group stocks with similar business characteristics together.
+The Global Industry Classification Standard (GICS) divides the market into 11 sectors, composed of 25 industry groups and 74 industries, as of March 2023.
+The commonly-used system helps shape how ETFs and mutual funds are constructed.

 Here’s how GICS works and its 11 sector classifications, including some top companies in each.